scriptin/scriptin.github.io/_posts/2013-05-09-vagrant-chef-intro.md

 end
 {% endhighlight %}

-This installs Pygments (but this time with `package` resource, bacause this is not a gem) and we may stop here, but just for the sake of learning let's make it so Pygments will generate CSS file with default syntax highlighting rules, but only if it's not already there.
+This installs Pygments (but this time with `package` resource, because this is not a gem) and we may stop here, but just for the sake of learning let's make it so Pygments will generate CSS file with default syntax highlighting rules, but only if it's not already there.
 All code snippets below must go into `./chef/cookbooks/pygments/recipes/default.rb`.

 If you're not familiar with Ruby, here's the time to seriously go and read that [Just Enough Ruby for Chef][] article.
 In fact, I will go beyond that's described there and will do my best to explain what I do, so bare with me.
 I've actually learned Ruby just before I started using Vagrant, Chef solo and Jekyll.